What’s a QDIA?

 Factors to consider when choosing your QDIA

-- Your workplace demographics
+- Workplace demographics

 - Employees’ investment experience

-- The desired level of personalization
+- Desired level of personalization

 - Fees and expenses

 A dynamic QDIA is another possibility.
 How does this work?
-Employees are defaulted into a TDF until they reach a certain age, such as age 40, at which point they’re defaulted into a managed account where they can receive personalized investment advice.
+Employees are defaulted into a TDF until they reach a certain age, such as 40.
+At this point, they’re defaulted into a managed account where they can receive personalized investment advice.
+Your financial professional can help you decide the best approach for your plan.

 Choosing your default fund requires careful consideration—not only because you have a fiduciary duty to act prudently, but because participants and beneficiaries tend to make few, if any, changes to their investment options.
 Once their money goes into the default investment, it’s likely to stay there.
 So, you should consider a default fund that can help your participants build their retirement savings while minimizing your risk.
 A QDIA can help you with both.